cloudsimplus/cloudsimplus/.github/ISSUE_TEMPLATE.md

 # WHEN REPORTING AN ISSUE:

-## Expected behavior and actual behavior
+## Actual behavior and expected behavior

 ## If the issue is related to a specific method, provide a test case that fails in order to show the problem